yam-ai/bert-multilabel-classifier/README.md

-# Multilabel Classification with BERT
+# Multilabel Text Classification with BERT

 Bidirectional Encoder Representations from Transformers (BERT) is a recent Natural Language Processing (NLP) technique proposed by the paper [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805).
 As the paper describes:
 > Unlike recent language representation models, BERT is designed to pre-train deep bidirectional representations from unlabeled text by jointly conditioning on both left and right context in all layers.
 As a result, the pre-trained BERT model can be fine-tuned with just one additional output layer to create state-of-the-art models for a wide range of tasks, such as question answering and language inference, without substantial task-specific architecture modifications.